GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 >1	3054232	3054733
 >```

+!!! danger "Note"
+    Note that we subtract 1 from the start position to convert to **BED** format.
+This is because **BED** uses zero-indexing while GTF uses 1-indexing; This is a subtle detail, certainly one that’s been missed many times.
+In the midst of an analysis, it’s easy to miss these small details.

 * `awk` also has a very useful data structure known as an associative array.
 Associative arrays behave like Python’s dictionaries or hashes in other languages.
 We can create an associative array by simply assigning a value to a key.
 For example, suppose we wanted to count the number of features (third column) belonging to the gene “Lypla1.”
 We could do this by incrementing their values in an associative array:

 ```bash